magento/merchdocs/src/marketing/gift-registry-create.md

 - Birthday
 - Wedding

-When you create a new registry, it becomes an option in the list of gift registry types in the customer’s account.
+When you create a new registry, it becomes an option in the list of gift registry types in the customer's account.

 You can use one of the three prepared gift registries, or create your own custom registry.
 Each gift registry type includes a number of attributes, which are the data entry fields that a customer completes to create a gift registry.
 The attributes provide additional information about the event, time and location, or any other information that is needed.
 Depending on the input type, some attributes have multiple options.
 For example, the `Wedding` gift registry type has the attribute `Role`, with the `Bride`, `Groom`, and `Partner` options.
 To learn more about attributes and input types, see [Attributes]({% link stores/attributes.md %}).